c-zhou/masters_project/README.md

 ```

 To run the server locally you can either run `nodemon` or `node app.js` from the root directory of the repository.

+By default this server should be accessible on port 3000.
+Open a web browser and enter `localhost:3000/` into the address bar.